jaywink/federation/docs/usage.rst

 Protocol entities
 .................

 Each protocol additionally has it's own variants of the base entities, for example Diaspora entities in ``federation.entities.diaspora.entities``.
 All the protocol specific entities subclass the base entities so you can safely work with for example ``DiasporaPost`` and use ``isinstance(obj, Post)``.

 When creating incoming objects from messages, protocol specific entity classes are returned.
 This is to ensure protocol specific extra attributes or methods are passed back to the caller.

 For sending messages out, either base or protocol specific entities can be passed to the outbound senders.
-Base entities should be preferred unless the caller knows which protocol to send to.

-If you need the correct protocol speficic entity class from the base entity, each protocol will define a ``get_outbound_entity`` function, for example the Diaspora function as follows.
+If you need the correct protocol speficic entity class from the base entity, each protocol will define a ``get_outbound_entity`` function.

+.. autofunction:: federation.entities.activitypub.mappers.get_outbound_entity
 .. autofunction:: federation.entities.diaspora.mappers.get_outbound_entity

 Federation identifiers
 ......................

 All entities have an ``id`` to guarantee them a unique name in the network.
 The format of the ``id`` depends on the protocol in question.

 * ActivityPub: maps to the object ``id`` (whether wrapped in an Activity or not)
 * Diaspora: maps to ``guid`` for the entity.